A systematic, structured and integrated strategic planning process throughout the group culminates in the group’s strategy and its regular review.

 We will regularly review our targets to ensure that they remain relevant and appropriate in light of legislation and regulation, and that they balance the intents of our six strategic focus areas over the five year period.

-See table of Aspirational Group-level 2020 Targets in our 2015 Integrated Report.
+See table Progress review against Vision 2020 targets in our 2016 Integrated Report.